You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 Account No: 40052523

-Please make cheques payable to Arts University Bournemouth Charitable Foundation and return it to Finance Office, Arts University Bournemouth, Wallisdown, Poole, BH12 5HH.
+Please make cheques payable to Arts University Bournemouth Charitable Foundation and return them to Finance Office, Arts University Bournemouth, Wallisdown, Poole, BH12 5HH.

 Each year, a number of Endowment prizes and awards are made at our Graduation ceremony to deserving students.
 These are the result of bequests or donations by individuals who have or who have had special association with the University and are administered by the AUB Charitable Foundation.